DavidAJohnston/DecentralizedApplications/README.md

 able to embed data in a systematic way and Bitcoin miners will have the option to prune those data.

-Given this development, several type III DApps are in various stages of development.
+Given this development, several type III Dapps are in various stages of development.
 They include:

 -   MaidSafe provides a “proof of resource” mechanism and decentralized